Item 8: Familiarize yourself with reference and pointer types

 For programming in general, a reference is a way to indirectly access some data structure, separately from whatever variable owns that data structure.
 In practice, this is usually implemented as a pointer: a number whose value is the address in memory of the data structure.

-This basic level of pointer information – putative memory location and expected data structure layout – is represented in Rust as a raw pointer.
-However, "normal" Rust code does not use raw pointers, because Rust provides richer reference and pointer types that provide additional safety guarantees and constraints.
+This basic level of pointer information—putative memory location and expected data structure layout—is represented in Rust as a raw pointer.
+However, safe Rust code does not use raw pointers, because Rust provides richer reference and pointer types that provide additional safety guarantees and constraints.
 These reference and pointer types are the subject of this Item; raw pointers are relegated to Item 16 (which discusses unsafe code).

 Rust References

-The most ubiquitous pointer-like type in Rust is the reference, whose type is written as &T for some type T. Although this is a pointer value under the covers, the compiler ensures that various rules around its use are observed: it must always point to a valid, correctly-aligned instance of the relevant type T, whose lifetime (Item 14) extends beyond its use, and which satisfies the borrow checking rules (Item 15).
-These additional constraints are always implied by the term "reference" in Rust, and so the bare term "pointer" is generally rare.
+The most ubiquitous pointer-like type in Rust is the reference, with a type that is written as &T for some type T. Although this is a pointer value under the covers, the compiler ensures that various rules around its use are observed: it must always point to a valid, correctly aligned instance of the relevant type T, whose lifetime (Item 14) extends beyond its use, and it must satisfy the borrow checking rules (Item 15).
+These additional constraints are always implied by the term reference in Rust, and so the bare term pointer is generally rare.

-The constraints that a Rust reference must point to a valid, correctly-aligned item are shared by C++'s reference types.
-However, C++ has no concept of lifetimes and so allows footguns1 with dangling references:
+The constraint that a Rust reference must point to a valid, correctly aligned item is shared by C++'s reference types.
+However, C++ has no concept of lifetimes and so allows footguns with dangling references:1

 // C++